 - Continually remind them that they can come to you to talk any time they are ready.

 - Ask them what’s on their mind and their opinion on topics, and then really listen to their response.

-- Show respect to your teen by respecting their privacy and keeping interactions as positive as possible.
+- Second, please show respect to your teen by respecting their privacy and keeping interactions as positive as possible.

-- Engage your teen by doing activities together that interest him or her.
+- Third, engage your teen by doing activities that interest him or her.

-- Avoid talking down to your teen like a child or lecturing.
+- Finally, avoid talking down to your teen like a child or lecturing.

 Consider Family Counseling If You Need Additional Support

 While some level of distancing and silence is normal for teens, if you believe there is a serious problem, it’s a good idea to seek professional help.
-It’s crucial to get additional support if you suspect the teen is dealing with an eating disorder, depression, or suicidal thoughts.
-A professional therapist can work with the teen individually or the family as a whole to improve communication and work toward healing.
+Getting additional support is crucial if you suspect the teen is dealing with an eating disorder, depression, or suicidal thoughts.
+An experienced therapist can work with the teen individually or the family as a whole to improve communication and work toward healing.

 Reach out to us at Positive Living Psychotherapy if you are worried about why your teen won’t talk to you.
-Our licensed therapists offer a free phone consultation and can connect you with the counseling services you need.
+Our licensed therapists offer a free phone consultation and can connect you with the necessary counseling services.